oleh-edu/goitneo-mlops-cicd/README.md

 - An AWS EKS cluster is already created and accessible in `~/.kube/config`.
 - An S3 bucket `goitneo-oleg-terraform-states` exists for Terraform state storage.
-- (Recommended) A DynamoDB table for state locking.

 ---